maartensijmkens/IRSE/README.md

 ## Retrieval

-Retrieve 10 most relevant images for a given query string (e.g. "yellow flower") with your trained model:
+Retrieve the 10 most relevant images for a given query string (e.g. "yellow flower") with your trained model.
+Make sure to first run the testing script.

 ```
 python retrieve.py "yellow flower" --exp "my-experiment"